(Written 17-18 December 2014)

 Some time spent alone can be useful for finding sensible meaning, but you don’t always have to be alone.
 Of course, it was through time with friends that I “rediscovered” (really understood for the first time) love.
 This is not a concept I can totally conjure up on my own in solitude.
 Perhaps I can discover love for the Earth and love for myself- which were also found, to a degree, in the woods- but I suspect the most powerful love is to be found in our human relationships.
 I suppose that is just the meaning which makes the most sense to me. ;)

-On top of that, the “new” place you go to doesn’t have to be totally barren of human meaning, such as a concentration camp or a forest.
+On top of that, the “new” place you go to doesn’t have to be totally barren of human meaning, such as a forest.
 You could go to a new city by yourself, for instance.
 There are no expectations of you there—not even of yourself.
 You don’t know your way around or what you’re doing.
 Maybe it is the conscious effort required for exploring novelty that helps us to find true meaning.
 In that case, you could try a new activity on your quest for meaning, too.

 Ending (which is also the beginning): The Search for Meaning

-Frankl says that life’s meaning is an unconditional one.
+Life’s meaning is an unconditional one.
 This means that true meaning for you will hold constant across different environments and activities and across time.
 This is why you must go out and engage with this world to find meaning—even if that engagement looks like going somewhere quiet.

 Perhaps the key here is variety.
 If your typical environment is one of noise and busyness, then surely the woods would provide you with sufficient variety.
 Keep acting, keep thinking, keep exploring different environments and meanings (i.e. perspectives) and see what feels right to you.